If you’ve been following for a while, you may have noticed the absence of a certain series this year, #Take12Trips.

 Then, it’s a question mark.
 So many places are on my list- more of Malaysia, Vietnam, the Philippines, Indonesia, Australia, Sri Lanka and New Zealand.
-Right now though, I’m just grateful to at least have a few weeks to see parts of the world I’ve never experienced.

-Of course I’ll share my recos for places after I visit them, but I also intend to journal this time on the road in a different way- a weekly post to memoralize the peaks, pits, and share stories the places I visit.
+Of course I’ll share my recos for places after I visit them, but I also intend to journal this time on the road in a different way- a monthly post to memoralize the peaks, pits, and share stories the places I visit.
 Cue, Trading Blazers for Beaches.

 It’s been a long time since I’ve felt this afraid and simultaneously excited.
 Genuinely can not wait to see what the next few weeks hold.

 If you’ve ever travelled SE Asia, Aus or NZ at length or backpacked anywhere, I’d love to hear your recommendations, favourite things and what you wish you’d known before your trip.